Electronic suspension

 Electronic suspension refers to vehicle suspension systems that use electronic sensors, actuators, and control units to adjust damping and preload characteristics dynamically.
 Found on both motorcycles and automobiles, these systems enhance ride comfort, handling precision, and stability by adapting suspension behaviour to road conditions and rider or driver input.
+For motorcycles, the systems are often branded by manufacturer and include BMWs Dynamic ESA, Ducati's Skyhook and Kawasaki's KECS (Kawasaki Electronic Control Suspension).

 Overview

 Traditional suspension systems rely on mechanical or manually adjustable dampers to control rebound and compression.
 Electronic suspension introduces real-time adjustability through electronically controlled valves, servomotors, and microprocessors.
 These systems can modify suspension stiffness or height in milliseconds to respond to changing speed, load, or terrain.

 Electronic suspension technology was first applied to production motorcycles in the 1980s and 1990s, with early examples from Yamaha and Honda.
 Modern systems integrate data from wheel sensors, accelerometers, and inertial measurement units (IMUs) to make constant adjustments.

+BMW first introduced Dynamic ESA in 2013 as an optional extra on the R1200GS evolving from the earlier ESA II electronic suspension system.
+It marked the company's first implementation of fully dynamic damping technology, using data from multiple sensors to adapt the machine's suspension in real-time and automatically adjusts the suspension to maintain stability and comfort.
+The system became a defining feature of BMW's premium touring and adventure motorcycles, and is now available on models including the BMW R1250GS, BMW R1250RT, BMW K1600GTL, and BMW S1000XR.

 Principle of operation

 Electronic suspension systems operate using three main elements: